Practical Cross-System Shilling Attacks with Limited Access to Data: Our Framework

 \subsection{Craft Fake User Profiles in the Victim RS}

 After pre-training the GS-Encoder, the next step is to construct a few fake user profiles and inject them into the victim RS to pollute the target data.
-Our construction method of fake users is based on three design principles from the literature:

-\textbf{Principle 1:} Item-based RS is designed to recommend items similar to past items in the target user's profile~\citep{SarwarKKR01}.
+Our construction method of fake users is based on three design principles from the literature: \begin{itemize} \item \textbf{Principle 1:} Item-based RS is designed to recommend items similar to past items in the target user's profile~\citep{SarwarKKR01}.

-\textbf{Principle 2:} User-based RS is designed to recommend items interacted by similar users of the target user~\citep{HerlockerKR00}.
+\item \textbf{Principle 2:} User-based RS is designed to recommend items interacted by similar users of the target user~\citep{HerlockerKR00}.

-\textbf{Principle 3:} According to the idea of co-visitation attack~\citep{YangGC17}, the co-visit items of the target item (i.e., the 2-hop neighbors of the target item in the bipartite graph) can affect whether the target item can be recommended.
+\item \textbf{Principle 3:} According to the idea of co-visitation attack~\citep{YangGC17}, the co-visit items of the target item (i.e., the 2-hop neighbors of the target item in the bipartite graph) can affect whether the target item can be recommended. \end{itemize}